PF

 Instructions

-2. 2Place the red onion in a small bowl and cover with cold water.
-Let sit at least 5 minutes, then drain and pat dry.
+2. 2Place the diced onion in a small bowl, cover with cold water, and let sit 5 minutes to mellow the bite.
+Drain and pat dry with paper towels.

 Nutrition — Per Serving